code-glue/WinScripts/ReadMe.md

 Various scripts for automating and tweaking Windows I've created over the years.

 ___
+### AdbSuPull.bat
+adbSuPull RemotePath [LocalPath]

+**Usage:**

+    Copies files/directories from a rooted Android device to a Windows path.
+    The files are temporarily copied to the directory "/mnt/sdcard" on the device.
+    The Android device must have enough free space to allow this operation.

+      RemotePath   Specifies the path to the file or directory on
+                   the rooted Android device.

+      LocalPath    Optionally specifies the destination path.
+This can be a
+                   Windows local path (C:\folder) or a UNC path
+                   (\\server\share).
+                   Defaults to adbSuPull_%UserName%_%TimeStamp%
+                   in the current working directory.

+___
 ### AddBatchFileExtension.bat
 Makes the specified file extension behave like a batch file (i.e. .bat, .cmd. etc).